Arab League rejects Trump's Israeli-Palestinian peace plan | DW | 01.02.2020

 Arab foreign ministers meeting in Cairo, Egypt to discuss US President Donald Trump's plan to end the Israeli-Palestinian conflict, which was formally announced last week, have rejected the proposal.

-In a communique, the Arab League said it would not cooperate with the US to execute the plan.
+In a communique, the Arab League said it would not cooperate with the US to execute the plan because it "does not meet the minimum rights and aspirations of Palestinian people."

+The pan-Arab bloc also said Israel should not implement the initiative by force.

 The meeting at the Arab League headquarters came at the request of the Palestinians.